freizeit/auto-scaling-demo/README.md

 # Auto-scaling exercise

-The artifacts in this repository serve to configuare and exercise an auto-scaling setup in amazon's cloud:
+The artifacts in this repository serve to configure and exercise an auto-scaling setup in amazon's cloud:

- - `cloud-config.txt` configures an individual instance to listen and react to the following URLs: localhost:30000/ping and localhost:30000/ping.
+ - `cloud-config.txt` configures an individual instance to listen and react to the following URLs: `localhost:30000/ping` and `localhost:30000/work`.
 The latter is designed to create load on the instance so that the auto-scaling behaviour can be exercised.
   - `nginx.conf` is the nginx configuration splinter needed on the instance